nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 2 Get Started

 ### For Windows
+1. Ensure you have Java 11 or above installed in your Computer.
+You may install it [here](https://www.oracle.com/java/technologies/downloads/).
-1. Download the latest TutAssistor release from [our github site](https://github.com/AY2122S1-CS2103T-T12-4/tp/releases).
+2. Download the latest TutAssistor release from [our github site](https://github.com/AY2122S1-CS2103T-T12-4/tp/releases).
-2. Double click the downloaded TutAssistor.jar file to launch TutAssistor.
+3. Double click the downloaded TutAssistor.jar file to launch TutAssistor.

 ### For Mac
+1. Ensure you have Java 11 or above installed in your Computer.
+You may install it [here](https://www.oracle.com/java/technologies/downloads/).
-1. Download the latest TutAssistor release from [our github site](https://github.com/AY2122S1-CS2103T-T12-4/tp/releases).
+2. Download the latest TutAssistor release from [our github site](https://github.com/AY2122S1-CS2103T-T12-4/tp/releases).
-2. Open Terminal.
+3. Open Terminal.
-3. Change the active directory to the location of TutAssistor.jar.
+4. Change the active directory to the location of TutAssistor.jar.

    For example,